bioconnector/workshops2015/lessons/shell/01-intro-unix-shell.md

 awesome.sh
 ```

-You should get an error saying that hello.sh cannot be found.
+You should get an error saying that awesome.sh cannot be found.
 That is because the directory `~/workshops/lessons/rnaseq-1day/data` is not in the`PATH`.
 You can try again to run the `awesome.sh` program by entering:

 ```
 ./awesome.sh
 ```

 Alas, we get `-bash: ./awesome.sh: Permission denied`.
-This is because we haven't told the computer that it's a program.
+This is because we haven't told the computer that it's a program that can be executed.
 To do that we have to make it 'executable'.
 We do this by changing its mode.
 The command for that is `chmod` - change mode.
 We're going to change the mode of this file, so that it's executable and the computer knows it's OK to run it as a program.

 To run a program, you have to set the right permissions, make it executable rather than just a text file.

 ```
 chmod +x awesome.sh
+ls -l
 ```

 Now we can run the program